6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 For example, let’s suppose your customers spend an average of average $70/year.

 That means you can afford to pay that much to acquire them.
-Even if customers only spend $30 the first time – you’ll still turn a profit in twelve months.
+Even if they only buy a $30 the first time - you’ll still turn a profit in twelve months.

 Contrast this with your competitors who don’t focus on retention.
-They’ll scramble to get their cost per acquisition below $30 in an attempt to eek out some front-end profit.
+They’ll scramble to get their cost per acquisition below $30 in an attempt to eke out some front-end profit.

 But it ain’t their lucky day.
-With you outspending them, they’ll get dismal results.
+With you outspending them in the ad auctions, they’ll get dismal results.

 3. Retention is Easier Than Acquisition